 Absolutely.
 Just because you don’t own a house doesn’t mean you don’t have a say.
 A consent could last for 35 years, and in that time you may be a homeowner.
 We also can’t rule out that landlords could pass on costs to tenants.
 Even if the cost doesn’t impact you, you might want to have a say on where wastewater is discharged to.

-Why is consultation for only a month?
+Why is the feedback period for only a month?

-Is there an age limit to submissions?
+Is there an age limit to giving feedback?

 This decision impacts on the community now and into the future, so there is no age limit to making a submission.

 Why are you consulting with other regions?